OpenRC/openrc/s6-guide.md

 # Using S6 with OpenRC

-Beginning with OpenRC-0.16, we support using the s6 supervision suite from Skarmet Software in place of start-stop-daemon for monitoring daemons [1].
+Beginning with OpenRC-0.16, we support using the s6 supervision suite from Skarnet Software in place of start-stop-daemon for monitoring daemons [1].

 ## Setup